Lyeeroy/fBot/README.md

 2. **Configure Minecraft:**
    - Launch Minecraft and make sure you have a fishing rod in your hand and are facing the water.
-   - Important: Important: Make sure you have red color inside a square on the screen.
+   - Important: Make sure you have red color inside a square on the screen.
 The script relies on this for fishing detection.

-## Usage
+## Set-up

 1. Run the AutoIt script after successfully installing AutoIt.